 But how do you memorize a hymn?
 First, I hand-write them in my journal.
 There’s something about the act of physically writing down the words that makes them easier to remember than just typing them into my computer, or even worse, doing “cut and paste”.
 Sing it over and over to yourself, and let these words sink into your heart.
-And listen to this for the tune, here played by the American Brass Quintet Brass Band on the CD A Storm in the Land.
+And, you may sing along with the Covenant tune, recorded by the American Brass Quintet Brass Band on the CD A Storm in the Land.

 Also, print the hymn in large type and place on the wall in your choir room or Sunday-school room, or even paste into your choir folders.
 Make a practice of honoring birthdays with these words instead of the familiar (and trite) “happy birthday to you” song.
 This conveys thoughtful prayer as well as happy good wishes, and brings deep blessing to the recipient.

 With your presence, Lord, our Head and Savior,

 bless them now, we humbly pray; (substitute his or her)

 favor them with his most gracious leading; (her, him)

 thus shall they be truly blessed, (she, he)